Akihiro Gono: Shooto and Pancrase

-Akihiro Gono began fighting mixed martial arts in 1994, competing in the Lumax Cup tournaments as a sambo representative.
+Akihiro Gono began fighting mixed martial arts in 1994, competing in the Lumax Cup tournaments as a Sambo and Karate representative.
 He got a win over Kazunari Murakami via head kick, but lost to him in their rematch the next year.
 Gono originally debuted in Fighting Network Rings's undercard, but he moved to Shooto after the Lumax Cup.
 His run there was uneventful, although he drew Jutaro Nakao and led Matt Hughes to a decision in his first years.
 2000 would be his breakout year, winning against veteran Masanori Suda, against Ivan Salaverry via spinning kick and drawing with Murilo "Ninja" Rua.

 Gono left Shooto for Pancrase in 2001 and became a member of Sanae Kikuta's Grabaka team.
 He again showed improvement, beating twice renowned Keiichiro Yamamiya and Chris Haseman and having a spirited match with Yuki Kondo, as well as a draw with Chael Sonnen.
 He stopped fighting for Pancrase in 2005 in order to focus in PRIDE Fighting Championships, though still as a Grabaka member.